burlinson/AI/_posts/2026-04-03-Agentic-Trading.md

 It was only a matter of time before this Rubicon was crossed.

-The SEC moved to regulate AI use in 2024, though it remains unclear how that policy will be enforced.
+The SEC moved to regulate AI use in 2024, though it remains unclear [how that policy will be enforced](https://www.wealthmanagement.com/regulation-compliance/sec-withdraws-ai-and-esg-proposed-rules-from-gensler-s-tenure).

 Many firms are still working out how agentic AI will make automated decisions for enterprise workflows.
 Yet as of this week, agentic AI is already making investment decisions for consumers.
-A JPMorgan report called eToro's AI integration a potential game-changer.
-The Currency analytics
+A JPMorgan report called eToro's AI integration a potential [game-changer](https://thecurrencyanalytics.com/finance/etoro-rolls-out-ai-agent-trading-feature-for-retail-investors-249876).

 Automated portfolio management has been around for some time in the robo-advisor space.
 Robo-advisors can rebalance portfolios on a schedule or track to a target allocation.
 AI agents are much more proactive and can react to breaking news, earnings calls, or market conditions in real time.